amritsharma/writing-challenge/Jan5-OpenAQ.md

 | coordinates | 18.5011743, 73.8165527	      |
 | date.local | 2021 Jan 2, 10:45:00      |

 What does this block tell us?
-The air quality station at `Kavre Road, Pune - MPCB` in Pune, India recorded PM2.5 levels at 45.6µg/m³ on Jan 2, 2021 10:45am.
-This station on Kavre Road is at `18.5011743, 73.8165527` coordinates.
+The air quality station at `Kavre Road, Pune - MPCB` in `Pune, India` recorded `PM2.5` levels at `45.6µg/m³` on `Jan 2, 2021 10:45am`.
+This coordinates for this station on Kavre Road is `18.5011743, 73.8165527`.

 ~